 What is it that makes the biscuits so special?

-“For us it’s all about authenticity of ingredients.
+“For us, it’s all about the authenticity of ingredients.
 Take our Oat Digestives for example – we only use real sugar and butter.
-Everything that goes in to it is carefully selected for its great quality – like our flour for example, which is stoneground at Cann Mill in Shaftesbury (about 20 minutes away).”
+We carefully select everything that goes into it for its great quality – like our flour for example, which is stoneground at Cann Mill in Shaftesbury (about 20 minutes away).”

 Where did the idea for the Rosemary Water Biscuits come from?

 “I have to say, the fruit cake and cheese combination isn’t my bag at all!
-If I’m not eating biscuits with my cheese then I would have a nice crusty loaf of bread but I know from the amount of cakes I’m asked to make it must be pretty popular!
+If I’m not eating biscuits with my cheese then I will have a nice crusty loaf of bread.
+But, I know from the number of cakes my customers ask me to make it must be pretty popular!
 I do love the fruit cake simply on its own, just for the pure enjoyment of it.